JJJ/adhesive/README.md

 # adhesive
-Some glue to hold your WordPress pieces together
+Some glue to hold the pieces together